RobertoRoos/sawIntuitiveResearchKitWiki/Development-Environment.md

 You should have two `fw` devices created for each controllers (except 1 for SUJ controller).
 Note that `fw0` is the FireWire adapter on the PC itself.
 If you have multiple FireWire cards on your PC, the first nodes will correspond to the cards on the PC (e.g. for 2 cards, `fw0` and `fw1`).

 **Very important note:** The `fw` devices should be numbered contiguously, i.e. there shouldn't be any gap between the numbers.
 It there are some gaps, the FireWire bus initialization likely failed.
-You can force a bus reset by unplugging and re-plugging the FireWire cable on your PC.
+This can happen when FireWire cables are unplugged and re-plugged too fast for the kernel, make sure you wait a few seconds between steps.
+If this happens, you can force a bus reset by unplugging, waiting 5 seconds and re-plugging the FireWire cable on your PC.

 Lastly, you can also monitor the kernel messages using the command `dmesg -w`.
 Start the command in a separate terminal and leave it alone while plugging/unplugging the FireWire cables.
 You should see messages re. the creation of FireWire devices:
 ```sh